HR

 VI.
 PERFORMANCE EXPECTATIONS (Corrective Actions):

-B. Supervisors will consult with a Human Resources Generalist prior to issuing any Performance Improvement Plan, below standard performance evaluation, or Corrective Action to an employee.
+B. Supervisors will consult with a Human Resources Generalist prior to issuing any Performance Improvement Plan, below expectations performance evaluation, or Corrective Action to an employee.

-C. If an employee disagrees with a Performance Improvement Plan, below standard performance evaluation, or Corrective Action, they may use the Problem Solving Process, under this Policy.
+C. If an employee disagrees with a Performance Improvement Plan, below standard performance evaluation, or Corrective Action, they may use the Problem-Solving Process under this Policy.

 VII.
 PROBLEM SOLVING: